 - Therefore, tuna live in the water (conclusion)

-There are 4 types of claims you can use on your brand:
+There are four types of claims you can use on your brand:

-- To start, look at how your product works differently.
+- First, look at how your product works differently.

 - Then, showcase what you do differently within the production process.